 Credit risk - Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
 In addition to the ranges listed above, the Bond Bank's investment policy provides that the weighted average portfolio quality must be rated at least Aa2 by Moody's and/or AA by Standard & Poor's.
 Issues downgraded below BB-/Ba3 must be disposed of in a prudent manner with a target disposition within 90 days after the date of the downgrade.
-As of December 31, 2018, the Bond Bank's unrestricted investments are identified below.
+As of December 31, 2019, the Bond Bank's unrestricted investments are identified on the next page.